-Even though Feldman battled addictions, he said it was not drugs or alcohol that were the biggest threat to Hollywood’s youngest stars.
+Even though Feldman had a 20-year heroin addiction that he eventually conquered after several stints in rehab, he said it was not drugs or alcohol that were the biggest threat to Hollywood's youngest stars.

 The actor, and father to a 9-year-old son, said the biggest threat for child stars is pedophilia.
 He said the trauma of pedophilia contributed to the 2010 death of his closest friend and "The Lost Boys" co-star Corey Haim.

 "People wanted to make sure that our reputations were flawed," Feldman said of himself and Haim.
 "That way, when we were old enough, wise enough, mature enough, we would be silenced before the truth came out."